-At our school we strive to create an inclusive teaching environment that offers all pupils, no matter their needs and abilities, a broad, balanced and challenging curriculum.
+At our school we strive to create an inclusive teaching environment that offers all pupils a broad, balanced and challenging curriculum.
 We are committed to offering all pupils the chance to thrive and fulfil their aspirations.

 We will achieve this by making reasonable adjustments to teaching, the curriculum and the school environment to make sure that pupils with SEND are included in all aspects of school life.